 Despite the STAR interview response format being around for a while, candidates still struggle with it.
 Therefore, a good half of our Amazon Interview Coaching sessions focus on helping folks master this interviewing skill.

 Why do candidates find STAR difficult?
 Because it asks an interviewee to frame an actual life situation into a 10-minute Shakespearean play because it makes a job of an interviewer easier.
 Candidates find it hard because real situations are messy, often with multiple action threads.
 When we find ourselves in the middle of a business problem, solutions are usually iterative and call on intuition and structure.
 At the same time, a STAR response expects you to distil your real life only to the bare essentials while discarding second-grade details.

 Mastering the art of compressing real life in 10-minute STAR openers.
 Here is how we recommend preparing.
 First, watch our YouTube channel to get a basic understanding of what is required to form a decent STAR response to a behavioural interview question.
 Second, read the article about STAR Method pitfalls.
-Third, find interview partners (you can get our FREE course and get access to Day One Careers FREE Community), and get plenty of feedback on your responses.
+Third, find interview partners (you can get our FREE course and get access to our free community), and get plenty of feedback on your responses.

 Amazon Interview Preparation: Bringing It All Together

 We've created a collection of resources to help you prepare for your Amazon Interview.
 While you don't need to use any of them to do well, they are here for you to make your life easier.
 It's a series of shortcuts if you will.
 But, we are confident that you will find them of high quality.
 We poured our hearts, souls, and experience interviewing candidates for Amazon and coaching candidates when we left into these products.